adiack/adiack.github.io/_posts/2022-06-22-Parti Text-to-Image.md

 title:  "Parti: How AI creates photorealistic images from text"
 ---

-# AI Image Synthesis with Partu
+# AI Image Synthesis with Parti

 Researchers at Google Research annouce Parti, a state-of-the-art text-to-image model that generates photorealistic images with complex compositions & rich world knowledge!